jaescalo/terraform-akamai-workflow/README.md

 * The code should be based on a production property (i.e. www.example.com NOT qa.example.com)
 * If desired, perform a configuration clean-up (i.e. remove duplicated rules/behaviors, parameterize behaviors/matches, etc) which can help reduce the code length.
-* All advanced rules and matches need to be converted first to [Akamai Custom Behaviors](https://developer.akamai.com/blog/2018/04/26/custom-behaviors-property-manager-papi) or to the Property Manager behaviors/matches if possible.
+* All advanced rules and matches need to be converted first to [Akamai Custom Behaviors](https://techdocs.akamai.com/property-mgr/reference/custom-behaviors-and-overrides) or to the Property Manager behaviors/matches if possible.
 If there is an advanced override section this can also be converted to a custom advanced override.
-* Freeze the rule tree to a specific version to avoid future catalog updates that could turn the current Akamai as Code incompatible.
+* As of May 2024, freeze the rule tree to a specific version to avoid future catalog updates that could turn the current Akamai as Code incompatible.
 * Avoid code drift by changes made outside the Akamai as Code flow and develop new processes to make sure your code is fully up to date and the single source of truth

 ### Terraform Declarative Property Manager